-While nearly every large company has a learning management system (LMS), often mandated by compliance regulations, many of those systems are outdated and difficult to use.
+While nearly every large company has an employee learning management system (LMS), often mandated by compliance regulations, many are outdated and difficult to use.

 What is Workday Learning?

-Features of Workday Learning
+Workday Learning Features

 You can deliver online, in-person, or hybrid courses through Workday Learning.
 Need to combine a mix of different types of content (i.e., video, documents, eLearning) to create blended courses?
 Not a problem.